Vaccines Provide Many Health Benefits

 Your baby's immune system is amazing.
 Scientists have estimated that babies can handle up to 10,000 vaccines at one time.
 Since your baby is always making more protective antibodies, vaccines never use up or overwhelm their immune system.

-Science has determined that following the routine schedule gives your baby the best and earliest protection from diseases that can seriously harm or kill them.
+The routine vaccine schedule is designed to protect your baby when they're most at risk for certain diseases.
+A delay or gap in getting these vaccines leaves them vulnerable.
 Vaccines given at the same time work just as well together with no increase in side effects.

 When your baby gets their routine vaccines on time, you will have fewer trips to the doctor and your baby will have fewer periods of discomfort.